Hieronymus Wilhelm Ebner von Eschenbach

-Hieronymus Wilhelm Ebner von Eschenbach (born June 22, 1673, Nuremberg; died January 26, 1752, Engelthal) was a German diplomat, historian, scholar, and founder of the extensive private library Bibliotheca Ebneriana.
+Hieronymus Wilhelm Ebner von Eschenbach (born 22 June 1673, Nuremberg; died 26 January 1752, Engelthal) was a German diplomat, historian, scholar, and founder of the extensive private library Bibliotheca Ebneriana.

 Family

 The Ebners were one of the oldest patrician families of the imperial city of Nuremberg, first mentioned in a document in 1234.
 They held seats in the city council since the 14th century and named themselves Eschenbach in the 16th–17th century.

 Career

-Upon completing his study at the University of Altdorf, Hieronymus Wilhelm Ebner commenced a four-year education trip across Europe in 1691, visiting the Netherlands, Italy, Austria, Bohemia and northern Germany.
-Back in Nuremberg, he began preparing for a political career in 1700 and worked in various positions before he was appointed to the city council in 1708.
-He went on to assume the office of Scholarchat as the supervisor of the schools of the imperial city in 1718 and administered the office until 1744.
-Having worked on indexing of Nuremberg's public library and imperial city archives, he published some of what he regarded as the most important among the documents he had found in them.
+After completing his studies at the University of Altdorf, Ebner embarked on a four-year educational journey across Europe in 1691, visiting the Netherlands, Italy, Austria, Bohemia, and northern Germany.
+Returning to Nuremberg in 1700, he began preparing for a political career, holding various positions before being appointed to the city council in 1708.
+In 1718, he assumed the role of Scholarchat, overseeing the schools of the imperial city, a position he held until 1744.
+Ebner contributed to the cataloging of Nuremberg's public library and imperial city archives, publishing selected documents he deemed of particular significance.

 Bibliotheca Ebneriana was built on many smaller collections he had acquired, such as the private library of his uncle Christoph Jacob Imhoff, which he had inherited in 1726.
 Gottfried Christoph Ranner's five-volume catalogue of Bibliotheca Ebneriana, published in the early-19th century, lists 18,512 titles divided into 11 sections, showing the extensive range and eclectic nature of the collection: encyclopedias; books on the history of Nuremberg, of the Holy Roman Empire, and of Europe; books on Christianity, geography, war history, and fine arts; and literature of Greece and Rome in antiquity, to name a few.